open-cluster-management/hub-of-hubs-kafka-transport/README.md

 The kafka-transport component of [Hub-of-Hubs](https://github.com/open-cluster-management/hub-of-hubs).

-This repo is a **work in progress** that serves as a general base for the ongoing hub-of-hubs integration of Kafka as transport.
+This repo holds the common logic of kafka producer/consumer and is used by the different Hub-of-Hubs components as part of using kafka as transport.

+Go to the [Contributing guide](CONTRIBUTING.md) to learn how to get involved.

+## Getting Started

 To use the producer/consumer wrappers provided, the following environment variables must be set: